 - Esme Denters: she posted videos of her singing which Justin Timberlake saw and led Timberlake to sign the talented singer to his label Tennman Records.

 Don’t Strain Yourself

-Singing should never put you, or any other singer for that matter, in any kind of vocal pain because if it does, it can only mean that you are singing well out of your vocal range.
+Singing should never put you, or any other singer for that matter, in any kind of a vocal pain because if it does, it can only mean that you are singing well out of your vocal range.
 Pain that you may experience from singing loudly, for instance, may be caused by lack of voice support that occurs through improper breathing.
 Pain that accompanies very low or high notes means your vocal cords are strained and that is not how to improve your singing voice.